rakolotamogauk/rakolotamogauk/README.md

 - 👋 Hi, I’m rakolotamogau
 - 👀 I’m interested in learning new ideas
-- 🌱 I’m currently learning at TUT doing informatics
+- 🌱 I’m currently studying at TUT doing informatics
 - 💞️ I’m looking to collaborate on system analysis and System/Software testing activities
 - 📫 How to reach me on rakolotamogauk@gmail.com